Evan Boehm: Arizona Cardinals

-Boehm was drafted by the Arizona Cardinals in the fourth round, 128th overall, in the 2016 NFL Draft.
+Boehm was selected by the Arizona Cardinals in the fourth round, 128th overall, in the 2016 NFL draft.

 Boehm entered the 2017 season as the Cardinals starting right guard.
 He started the first five games before losing the starting job to Earl Watford.
 He then started the final three games at right guard in place of the injured Watford.

 On September 2, 2018, Boehm was waived by the Cardinals.

 Los Angeles Rams

-On September 4, 2018, Boehm was signed to the Los Angeles Rams' practice squad.
+On September 4, 2018, Boehm was signed to the practice squad of the Los Angeles Rams.

 Indianapolis Colts

 On October 8, 2018, Boehm was signed by the Indianapolis Colts off the Rams' practice squad.
 He played in 11 games, starting four at center in place of an injured Ryan Kelly.

-Miami Dolphins
+Miami Dolphins (first stint)

 On August 30, 2019, Boehm was traded to the Miami Dolphins along with a 2020 7th draft pick for a 2020 6th draft pick.